What are the benefits of choosing Cambridge's credit counseling program over other agencies?

 Is Cambridge Credit Counseling a non-profit credit counseling agency?

 Cambridge is a 501(c)(3) not-for-profit corporation organized under the general laws of the Commonwealth of Massachusetts.

 What are Cambridge Credit Counseling's credentials?

 Cambridge Credit Counseling Corp. has gone to great lengths to ensure that individuals receive superior service for all of their credit counseling needs, as well as the education necessary to help them reach their financial goals.
-Cambridge has been a registered ISO 9001 organization for nearly a decade.
-Unlike other accreditation services that are recognized only in the United States and Canada, ISO 9001:2008 is recognized and acceptedm worldwide.
+Cambridge has been a registered ISO 9001 organization since 2001.
+Unlike other accreditation services that are recognized only in the United States and Canada, ISO 9001 is recognized and accepted worldwide.

-Code of Practice - In 2005, Cambridge became accredited to the AICCCA's Code of Practice, which consists of rules that strictly govern the actions of credit counseling agencies.
+Code of Practice - Cambridge is accredited to the Financial Counseling Association of Americs's (FCAA's) Code of Practice, which consists of rules that strictly govern the actions of credit counseling agencies.
 If you would like more information about the Code of Practice, please visit our Counselor Certifications page.

 National Certification - As counselors reach their six (6) months of hire or transfer into the Credit Counseling department, all must achieve and maintain certification through the National Foundation for Credit Counseling, the largest and longest-serving nonprofit financial counseling organization in the United States.
 As a condition of their employment, they must complete approved continuing education courses every two years to maintain their certification certificates.

 If you would like more detailed information about our program, please contact our office at 1-800-235-1407 to speak to a counselor.
 One of these professionals will contact you shortly and address any questions you may have.